Mears-UFL/Mears-UFL/content/home/courses_taught.md

 +++

-I am a Lecturer for the following courses at University of Florida:
+I am a Lecturer for the following University of Florida courses: